krakphp/schema/README.md

 }
 ```

+*Note:* This currently supports Symfony 4 and 5 config.

 #### Comparison of Declarative vs Builder Syntax

 Here's a seemingly simple config file that we'd want to validate the schema of: